StevenBoscarine/jboss-javaee6-webapp/readme.txt

  This is your project!
 It's a sample, deployable Maven 2 project to help you get your foot in the door developing with Java EE 6.
-This project is setup to allow you to create a compliant Java EE 6 application using JSF 2.0, CDI 1.0, EJB 3.1 and JPA 2.0) that can run on a certified application server (Complete or Web Profile).
+This project is setup to allow you to create a compliant Java EE 6 application using JSF 2.0, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0) that can run on a certified application server (Complete or Web Profile).
 It includes a persistence unit and some sample persistence and transaction code to help you get your feet wet with database access in enterprise Java.

  System requirements
  ===================